Skip to Content

 O MY GOD

-They were so so good, that I had to do them the next day and the day after.
-And that is how my recipe was introduced first to my family and later on to quite a few of my friends.
+They were so good I had to do them the next day and the day after.
+And that is how my recipe was introduced to my family and later to quite a few of my friends.

 Tools you might need: